Nitrux/nx-apphub/README.md

 - `build` → Build an AppImage from a YAML file.
     - _♦ Information: The command "build" is exposed to allow users to test YAML files before adding them to the curated apps repository._

-To create a YAML fiel for NX AppHub CLI please see the [Wiki](https://github.com/Nitrux/nx-apphub/wiki).
+To create a YAML file for NX AppHub CLI please see the [Wiki](https://github.com/Nitrux/nx-apphub/wiki).

 # Licensing